master-kot/data_structures_and_algorithms/README.md

 # data_structures_and_algorithms
+This part contains different examples of data structures implementation and algorithms usage.
+Themes of the course are:
-This part contains different examples of usage and creating of data structures and algorithms.
-Themes are: lesson 1: Understanding array as a data structure, implementation of a simple example of ArrayList class lesson 2: Implementation of different difficult methods of array sorting lesson 3: Implementation of simple linked list lesson 4: Implementation of stack and queue lesson 5: Рекурсия, использование рекурсии для решения задач lesson 6: Trees, implementation of Binary search tree lesson 7: Графы lesson 8: Understanding hash-code, implementation of hash-table
+lesson 1: Understanding of an array list as a data structure.
+Implementation of an example of ArrayList class. lesson 2: Implementation of different methods of array's sorting. lesson 3: Implementation of a simple linked list. lesson 4: Implementation examples of a stack and a queue. lesson 5: Recursion and its usage. lesson 6: Trees.
+Implementation of Binary-search tree. lesson 7: Implementation of a graph. lesson 8: Understanding of a hash-code, implementation of a hash-table class.